University of Cambridge: Myths, legends and traditions

 Partly because of the University of Cambridge's extensive history, which now exceeds 800 years, the university has developed a large number of traditions, myths, and legends.
 Some are true, some are not, and some were true but have been discontinued but have been propagated nonetheless by generations of students and tour guides.

 One such discontinued tradition is that of the wooden spoon, the prize awarded to the student with the lowest passing honours grade in the final examinations of the university's Mathematical Tripos.
 The last of these spoons was awarded in 1909 to Cuthbert Lempriere Holthouse, an oarsman of the Lady Margaret Boat Club at St John's College.
-It was over one metre in length and had an oar blade for a handle.
+It was more than one metre in length and had an oar blade for a handle.
 It can now be seen outside the Senior Combination Room of St John's College.
 Since 1908, examination results have been published alphabetically within class rather than in strict order of merit, which made it difficult to ascertain the student with the lowest passing grade deserving of the spoon, leading to discontinuation of the tradition.

 Each Christmas Eve, The Festival of Nine Lessons and Carols, sung by the Choir of King's College, are broadcast globally on BBC World Service television and radio and syndicated to hundreds of additional radio stations in the U.S. and elsewhere.
 The radio broadcast has been a national Christmas Eve tradition since 1928, though the festival has existed since 1918 and the celebration itself originated even earlier at Truro Cathedral in Cornwall in 1880.
 The first television broadcast of the festival was in 1954.

 Locations and buildings

 Buildings

 The university occupies a central location within the city of Cambridge.
-University of Cambridge students represent approximately 20 percent of the town's population, which was 145,674 as of 2021, and contributes on whole to a lower age demographic in the city.
+University of Cambridge students represent approximately 20 percent of the town's population, which was 145,674 as of 2021, resulting in a lower age demographic in the city.

-Most of the university's older colleges are located near the city centre through which River Cam flows.
-Students and others traditionally punt on the River Cam, which provides views of the university's buildings and campuses that surround the river.
+Most of the university's older colleges are located near the city centre, through which River Cam flows.
+Students and others traditionally punt on the River Cam, which provides views of the university's buildings that surround the river.

-Notable University of Cambridge buildings include King's College Chapel, the history faculty building designed by James Stirling, and the Cripps Building at St John's College.
+A few of the notable University of Cambridge buildings are King's College Chapel; the history faculty building designed by James Stirling; and the New Court and Cripps Buildings at St John's College.
 The brickwork of several colleges is notable: Queens' College has some of the earliest patterned brickwork in England and the brick walls of St John's College are examples of English bond, Flemish bond, and Running bond.